bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.385897856517935in"} -->

-I\'m going to go back here and say, oop, I know there\'s a script I\'m supposed to have down at the bottom.
-The one that links to jQuery, I\'m going to save this now and you can see that now the drop-down option works.
+I&apos;m going to go back here and say, oop, I know there&apos;s a script I&apos;m supposed to have down at the bottom.
+The one that links to jQuery, I&apos;m going to save this now and you can see that now the drop-down option works.
 Using bootstrap is not meant to be difficult, but there are all these little tripping points.
-That\'s why I encourage people to add code slowly and incrementally and keep testing every few minutes to make sure that you\'re on the right path.
+That&apos;s why I encourage people to add code slowly and incrementally and keep testing every few minutes to make sure that you&apos;re on the right path.

 ```
 <nav class="navbar navbar-default navbar-fixed-bottom">